SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* visualization is borked (its not csp - something since then)

 * add setting to graph sync to set the node property name for titles

 * content api whitelist relationships off esco occupation and skill